Recessions Explained: Definition, Warning Signs and What Happens During One

 If the Pumpkin Spice Latte is the harbinger of autumn, the inverted yield curve is the harbinger of another recession.
 At least, that’s what some speculative economists will have you think.

-In mid-August, interest rates flipped on short- and long-term U.S. Treasury bonds, creating what is known as the inverted yield curve.
-To boil it down simply: Some investors are losing faith in the long-term health of the economy, and, as a result, there is a higher demand for short-term bonds.
+In mid-August 2020, interest rates flipped on short- and long-term U.S. Treasury bonds, creating what is known as the inverted yield curve.
+Put simply: Some investors are losing faith in the long-term health of the economy, and, as a result, there is a higher demand for short-term bonds.

 Other Indicators of a Recession

 Besides the inverted yield curve, there are other signs of a recession.
-John Hilsenrath, a Wall Street Journal senior correspondent, took the time to explain some potential recession indicators on the publication’s podcast, The Journal:
+John Hilsenrath, a Wall Street Journal senior correspondent, explained some potential recession indicators on the publication’s podcast, The Journal.
+Among them are:

 Recession vs. Depression